xlnsresearch/xlns/docs/source/xlnstorch/optimizers.rst

 Optimizers
 ==========

-The ``xlnstorch.optimizers`` module provides LNS-compatible optimization algorithms for training neural networks with LNSTensor parameters.
+The ``xlnstorch.optim`` module provides LNS-compatible optimization algorithms for training neural networks with LNSTensor parameters.
 These optimizers are designed to be analogous to the PyTorch optimizers.
 Currently, the optimizers are missing support for ``foreach`` and ``fused`` operations, but they are fully functional